 these primary colors.
 Your colors will often mix along the edges so

 (therefore Pink and Yellow make a shade of orange too, since pink is basically a shade of red)

-In addition to our tie dye instructions, tie dye supplies and tie dye tips, you might want to experiment with various tie dye patterns...
+In addition to these tie dye instructions, tie dye supplies and tie dye tips, you might want to experiment with some of the following tie dye patterns...

 Tie Dye Patterns and Folding Techniques...